 Price: Between RM20 to RM250/sq ft

-Unlike granite or marble, engineered quartz is actually a manmade countertop material that mixes natural quartz with a variety of materials (some companies say it’s resin, others claim it’s broken granite, marble, or glass).
-The inclusion of quartz crystals into the materials make quartz kitchen countertops inarguably more beautiful than granite or marble, with many different colours and styles available to choose from.
+Unlike granite or marble, engineered quartz countertop is actually a manmade countertop material that mixes natural quartz with a variety of materials (some companies say it’s resin, others claim it’s broken granite, marble, or glass).
+The inclusion of quartz crystals into the materials make quartz kitchen table top inarguably more beautiful than granite or marble, with many different colours and styles available to choose from.
 And because it’s manmade, it’s more durable and scratch-resistant.
-It has a non-porous surface so you will never have to worry about permanent stains.
+It has a non-porous countertop surface so you will never have to worry about permanent stains.

 |Non-porous and does not require any sealing – ever||Can discolour over time when exposed to direct sunlight|